 Orthodontic Tooth Exposure

 The primary (baby) and permanent teeth typically follow an orderly pattern as they come into the mouth.
-Occasionally, that pattern is disrupted.
+Occasionally, that pattern is disrupted, and teeth do not erupt from the gums on their own.
 When teeth do not erupt on their own, the orthodontist and periodontist work together to help move these teeth into their proper position.
-Each tooth will need to be evaluated on an individual basis and then a treatment plan will be developed.
+Each tooth is evaluated on an individual basis and then a treatment plan is developed.
 Typical treatment involves the orthodontist putting braces on the teeth and creating a space to which the impacted tooth will erupt.
 If the “baby”/primary tooth is still in place, it will be maintained until the proper space is created for the permanent impacted tooth.

 Below are X-rays of right and left maxillary (upper) impacted canines (“eye-teeth”):